 #2 – Sharpe Ratio helps in Risk Return Comparision

-Let us take an example for the Risk Return Comparision.
+Let us take an example of the Risk-Return Comparision.

 Criticisms of Sharpe Ratio

 - Increasing the Time Duration to be measured: This will result in a lesser probability of volatility.
 For instance, the annualized standard deviation of daily returns is generally higher than of weekly returns, which in turn is higher than that of the monthly returns.
-Greater the time duration, clearer picture one has to exclude any one-off factors which can impact the overall performance.
+The greater the time duration, the clearer picture one has to exclude any one-off factors which can impact the overall performance.

-- Writing out-of-the money sell and buy decision of a portfolio: Such strategy can potentially increase the returns by collecting the options premium without paying off for a number of years.
-Strategies which involve challenging the default risk, liquidity risk or other forms of wide-spreading risks possess the same ability to report an upwardly biased Sharpe ratio.
+- Writing out-of-the-moneyOut-of-the-money”Out of the money” is the term used in options trading & can be described as an option contract that has no intrinsic value if exercised today.
+In simple terms, such options trade below the value of an underlying asset and therefore, only have time value. sell and buy decisions of a portfolio: Such a strategy can potentially increase the returns by collecting the options premium without paying off for a number of years.
+Strategies that involve challenging the default risk, liquidity risk, or other forms of wide-spreading risks possess the same ability to report an upwardly biased Sharpe ratio.

 Ex-Ante and Ex-Post Sharpe Ratio

-The Sharpe ratio has been revised multiple times but two general forms which have been used are ex-ante (prediction of future return and variance) and ex-post (analysis of past return variance).
+The Sharpe ratio has been revised multiple times, but two general forms that have been used are ex-ante (prediction of future return and variance) and ex-post (analysis of past return variance).

-- Ex-ante sharpe ratio predictions are simple estimate patterns after observations of past performance of similar investment activities.
+- Ex-ante Sharpe ratio predictions are simple to estimate patterns after observations of the past performance of similar investment activities.

 - The Ex-post Sharpe Ratio measures how high the returns were, versus how varied those returns were over a given time period.
 More specifically, it is the ratio of the differential returns ( the difference between the returns on investment and a benchmark investment) versus the historical variability (standard deviation) of those returns.